 On the eve of Yom Hazikaron, a siren will wail for two minutes at 8 p.m. and then again in the morning at 11 as the entire country comes to a standstill.

-Israel may very well be the only country in the world where Remembrance Day and Independence Day are back to back.
+Israel is the only country in the world where Remembrance Day and Independence Day are back to back.